Skip to main content

 Scouts' Complaints Policy

-The purpose of this document is to give guidance to managers and supporters who are required to deal with complaints which have been received about Scouts.
+The purpose of this document is to give guidance to Lead Volunteers and Team Leaders who are required to deal with complaints which have been received about Scouts

 Scout Values